We are dedicated to

 Eric Ladd

-Eric’s passion for wild rivers led him to create Boundary Expeditions in 2016, offering high-end, multi-day rafting trips on Idaho’s Middle Fork of the Salmon River.
-He has guided expeditions around the globe, including the first descent of the Salween River in Tibet and a rare high-water run of the Yangtze River in China.
+His passion for rivers and wilderness began at a young age and continues to shape both his life and business.
+In 2016, Eric founded Boundary Expeditions, offering exclusive, multi-day river journeys on Idaho’s Middle Fork of the Salmon River.
+His personal expeditions include the first descent of the Salween River in Tibet and a rare high-water descent of the Yangtze River in China.

 Eli Kretzmann